Tooronga Family Dentistry in Glen Iris

 Posted on 05.7.18

-These days, sports drinks are seen by many people as an indispensable part of playing sport and exercising.
-They’re one of the first things they grab as they’re rushing out the door to the gym or the sports field.
-The thinking is – if the big sports celebrities at the top of their game consume them, then they must be good for you, right?
+These days, sports drinks are seen by many as an indispensable part of exercising.
+They’re one of the first things people grab as they rush to the gym or sports field.
+The thinking goes—if professional athletes drink them, they must be good for you, right?

 That’s not quite how it works.

-Sports drinks have been designed to help professional athletes recover from the stresses their intense athletic activities put them under, and they’re usually administered in carefully-controlled circumstances.
-If you’re a “weekend warrior” however, these drinks don’t really do that much to improve your performance, hydration or overall health, despite what sports drinks manufacturers might say.
+Sports drinks were designed to help professional athletes recover from intense training under controlled conditions.
+But if you’re more of a “weekend warrior,” these drinks don’t do much to boost your performance, hydration, or overall health—despite what the marketing says.

-And even worse for your teeth, they’re full of sugars and acids that over time cause tooth erosion and decay.
-Like a good many things in life, they’re best consumed in moderation, if you’re going to consume them at all.
+Even worse, sports drinks can harm your teeth.
+They’re full of sugars and acids that can lead to tooth erosion and decay over time.
+Like many things in life, they’re best consumed in moderation—if at all.

-So what’s a better option when you’re sweating it out on the field or in the gym?
+So, what’s a better option when you’re sweating it out?

-One quick way to work out whether what you’re eating or drinking is beneficial to your dental and overall health is to get familiar with the way food and drink manufacturers word their labels.
-It’s actually not as challenging as you might think.
+A simple way to check whether what you’re eating or drinking supports your dental health is to learn how to read labels.
+It’s easier than you might think.

 Posted on 05.7.18